DomosHaidou/magedevguide/public/content/chapter4_adding-products-registry.md

 ![Product Page](/images/chapter4/added_to_the_registry.png "Product Page")

-That's all what is needed to add products to our giftregistries on the next articles we will discuss how to to list them under they parent registry view. delete them and update them.
+That's all what is needed to add products to our giftregistries on the next articles we will discuss how to to list them under they parent registry view, delete them and update them.